Creation of BYG(*) : brand promotion using video games

-Equilibre Games is doing well for a few years now, even if we did not hit our stride, but mixing unity training (to pros and in video games schools), work for hire and prototyping work for us.
-Work for hire are generally not for video games company for two main reasons:
+Equilibre Games is doing well for a few years now, even if we did not hit our stride, but mixing unity training (to pros and in video games schools), work for hire and prototyping is the trio that works for us.
+We do work for hire but mainly not for video games company for two reasons:

-- In Angoulême, there are a lot of requests for projects tied to animation.
+- In Angoulême, there are a lot of requests for projects tied to animation, for us too.

 Projects for which we’re asked to create proposals?
 Companions apps: it was the time where it was fashion to get an app that is published along a movie that gets out, and a lot of them are created in Angoulême!
 So requests are disparate: sometimes the creation pipeline is already defined and we have to use it, but they don’t know what type of game they would like.
 Sometimers, pre production is not even started so they want to start from the early stage for both projects.
 Everyone has no idea what is a video game, what it implies, existing business model (sometimes they don’t care, they just want a free app that will be out at the same time of the movie), or any restrictions or budget.
 Proposal can go from 20K€ to 400K€ depending on the requests, but in any case, the first answer is often: “what, it’s that expensive?
 But we only want a little game like insert a current trending game, can’t we just copy it ?”.

-So here it goes: it’s s shame, but yes, we will clone existing games.
+So here it goes: it’s a shame, but yes, we will clone existing games.

 As we are creators first, the first games we develope are not just clones, we take the game design core and add our little touch to be creative.
 That takes time and money, so after doing a first quick market study, we focus our strategy on three points: